 - One of you was physically and/or mentally cruel to the other.

-It is important to keep in mind that you are at liberty to initiate divorce proceedings any time after separation but that an order for divorce is granted by the court after you and your spouse have separated for at least one year.
+It is important to keep in mind that you may initiate divorce proceedings any time after separation, however an order for divorce is granted by the court only after you and your spouse have separated for at least one year.

-You and your spouse may continue to live under the same roof while separated.
-Many couples face financial issues which makes it very difficult or impossible for one of parties to move out of the family home.
-In such circumstances, the spouses may separate their beds/bedrooms and continue to live in the same house but be considered separated.
+In some cases, you and your spouse may continue to live under the same roof while separated.
+Many couples face financial issues which makes it difficult or impossible for one of parties to move out of the family home.
+In such circumstances, the spouses may continue to live in the same house and still be considered separated.
 It is essential that both parties have a mutual understanding and meeting of minds establishing that they are separated as the relationship or marriage has broken down.

 It is vital to keep in mind that an order for divorce will only be granted once all other potential family law claims, namely claims for parenting arrangements, child support, spousal support and division of family property (assets & debts) have been addressed and satisfied.
 If any of the mentioned family law claims remain outstanding an order for divorce will not be granted by a Supreme Court judge.
 Either by way of a court order, or an executed agreement you must demonstrate to the court that you and your spouse have successfully addressed and satisfied all other claims.